chkp-guybarak/terraform-azure-guy-test1/modules/single_gateway_new_vnet/README.md

 - network_security_group - used for creating new network security groups and rules.

 ## Usage
-Follow best practices for using our modules on [the root page](https://registry.terraform.io/modules/chkp-guybarak/guy-test1/azure/latest#:~:text=Best%20Practices%20for%20Using%20Our%20Modules).
+Follow best practices for using CGNS modules on [the root page](https://registry.terraform.io/modules/chkp-guybarak/guy-test1/azure/latest#:~:text=Best%20Practices%20for%20Using%20Our%20Modules).

 ### Module's variables: